bxparks/AceTime/USER_GUIDE.md

 [zonedbx/zone_infos.h](src/ace_time/zonedbx/zone_infos.h), and these all occur before the year 2012.

-### TZ Database Version

-The IANA TZ Database is updated continually.
-As of this writing, the latest stable version is 2019a.
-When a new version of the database is released, it is relatively easy to regenerate the `zonedb/` and `zonedbx/` zoneinfo files.
-However, it is likely that I would delay the release of a new version until the corresponding `pytz` package is updated to the latest TZ database version, so that the validation test suites pass (See Testing section below).
-Otherwise, I don't have a way to verify that the AceTime library with the new TZ Database version is correctly functioning.

 ### ZoneManager

 **Caveat**: This is an experimental feature.

-On microcontrollers with more than ~30kB of flash (e.g. ESP8266, ESP32,
+Previously, `BasicZoneSpecifier` and `ExtendedZoneSpecifier` were considered immutable objects.
+The ZoneManager enables dynamic lookup of `ZoneInfo`, which resulted in the `BasicZoneSpecifier` and `ExtendedZoneSpecifier` becoming mutable with the `setZoneInfo()` method.
+The consequence of this change may not be fully apparent.

-and Teensy), the entire `zonedb` or `zonedbx` database can be loaded and timezones could be dynamically selected using the zone identifier strings (e.g. `"America/Los_Angeles"`).
-Two experimental classes are provided in version 0.4 to give  dynamic access to the zoneinfo files: `BasicZoneManager` and `ExtendedZoneManager`.
+Two classes provide a lookup service from the zone identifier string (e.g. `"America/Los_Angeles"`) to the zoneinfo files: `BasicZoneManager` and `ExtendedZoneManager`.
 The class definitions look like this:

 ```C++